smford/eeh-esp32-rfid/README.md

 - Enable heartbeat capability, to be used with a canary to alert upon device failure
 - Allow remote checking of current status of relay, to see if device is in use and by whom
 - Enable remote firing of relay via a web interface or api call - a remote unlock-and-lock ability
+- Add syslog bootup time to capture when the device was rebooted
+- Make variable in line 193 have a better name
+- Figure out sizing for JSON doc
+- Figure out sizing of variable for url
+- Convert l240-l247 in to a function
 - Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database.